Author: Colin Tang, B.Com

 Valuation of Select Canadian LPs

-The following shows the average Enterprise Value to Revenue (“EV/R”) that the aforementioned cannabis companies are currently trading at
+The following shows the average Enterprise Value to Revenue (“EV/R”) of the cannabis companies that we track.

 Canadian Retail Cannabis Pricing